 Matt could have been my son or yours.
 The sad fact is there are many families who know too well what Paul and Ellen Schoonover, Matt’s parents, have gone through.
 Although Matt came from a middle-class background – even though his family and friends loved him – he started to misuse drugs when he was in high school.
 Gradually, Matt shifted from partying with drugs to becoming dependent upon them.

 At 21, Matt left rehab and one day later fatally overdosed.
 Matt was a victim of the opiate crisis.
-Our children — whether they come from suburban families, urban neighborhoods, or rural communities — are OUR children.
+Our children—whether they come from suburban families, urban neighborhoods, or rural communities—are OUR children.
 They are each susceptible to the disease of addiction that grips our nation and our state.
-But together, we can do something.
+But together, we can bring an end to addiction.

-We’ve been preventing substance misuse and promoting mental health wellness for 30 years.
-We do that by providing communities with the resources and knowledge necessary to educate the community about prevention, empower youth to resist drug use, and advocate for policies that create a supportive environment where families thrive.
+Together, we can educate the community about prevention, empower youth and their parents to prevent drug use, and advocate for policies that create a supportive environment where families thrive.

 Make a Donation